Smudge202/smudge202.github.io/_posts/2019-10-18-interpret-text.md

    - obsess and develop highly-focused interests
    - often completely drop an interest (that we were previously obsessed with) in favour of a new interest

 There are also some aspects of sensory sensitivity (being over or under sensitive), but if you want more details there's plenty of [resources online](https://www.autism.org.uk/about/what-is/asperger.aspx).
-Being partially deaf myself, I find this aspect the least relatable, or at least can't distinguish any sensory differences between aspie attribution and that of being a bit deaf.
+Being partially deaf myself, I find this aspect the least relatable, or at least can't distinguish any sensory sensitivity differences between being aspie and that of being a bit deaf.
 That distinction however leads me to my next point, personality.

 ## Personality